What is Rural Vitality?

 We believe in vibrant rural communities and neighbors who respect each other and work together.
 We believe in taking back our agricultural systems from corporate ownership and control and building markets that sustain our lives and livelihoods.
 We also believe in preserving and protecting our democracy and local control within our counties and communities.

-If this sounds like you, then you should be a member of Dakota Rural Action.
+then you should be a member of Dakota Rural Action.
 Join today!

 And you can help us win the fight.